rjwgnr27/Filters/README.md

 * "IC" uses case insensitive matching in the regular expression for that step

 * The "Regular Expression" field is the RE string for the step.
 The syntax is checked on entry, according to the "Dialect" option under the "Filters" menu.
+Currently, only QRegularExpression (PCRE) dialect is supported.

 **NOTE** Since application of the regular expressions on very large files can be very time consuming, "Auto Run" is disabled by default.
 After adding, deleting,